keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

-An greenhouse gas blanket roughly 80x more potent than CO<sub>2</sub>

-Converted into CO2, a far less potent greenhouse gas (I think it's a factor of 10x-100x, look it up).
-This is about CO2 really only has antisymmetric modes to do Raman absorption.

-A long winter was coming.
+Despite the same carbon budget, CH<sub>4</sub> is a 30--80x more potent greenhouse gas that CO<sub>2</sub> ([depending on impact timescale](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide)).
+The millenia-long lifespan of methane was shortened by photosynthesisers to just a decade, replaced by carbon dioxide.
+The linear symmetry of O=C=O gives it few energetic vibrations that can match and absorb infraread heat.
+We the 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had mad the greenhouse blanket translucent.
+The sun was dimmer back then and with nothing to compensate, a long winter was coming.

 ### ...and the Earth froze